How to find an LGBTQ+ friendly private rented home

 You might feel you want to pay money at a viewing if the place feels right.

-Do not take cash with you.
-Ask about any upfront tenancy costs like a deposit or rent in advance.
-But always confirm things in an email before you pay or transfer money.
+Ask about upfront tenancy costs like a deposit or rent in advance.
+Always confirm details in an email before you pay or transfer money.

 Ask what the money is for if you're not sure.